openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when the Ability is not in the foreground.
+This error code is returned when the ability is not in the foreground.

-**Possible Causes**When calling the interface, the Ability is not in the foreground.

-**Handling Steps**
+**Possible Causes**

+The ability was not in the foreground during the API call.

+**Resolution**

-Switch the Ability to the foreground before calling the interface.
+Switch the ability to the foreground before calling the API.

-## 16000066 Wukong Mode: Moving Ability to Foreground/Background Not Allowed
+## 16000066 Ability Foreground/Background Switch Prohibited in Wukong Mode

 **Error Message**